-- Dictation done better, including auto-punctuation and auto-text; plus, 99% accuracy.
+- Dictation is done better, including automatic accent detection, auto-punctuation, and auto-text; plus, 99% accuracy.

 - Integrated voice skills that make workflows work the doctor’s way.

 A Value-Added Distributor can help channel partners to be successful, especially with cloud-based software products like speech recognition technology.
-The right VAD partner can help resellers grow their business, realize recurring revenue, and help target new customers.
+The right partner, such as eDist, can help resellers grow their business, achieve subscription-based recurring revenue, and help target new customers.

 When you partner with eDist, you’re not only certified to offer exclusive speech recognition solutions to your clients, but eDist provides marketing content, expert sales support, and unmatched tech support through the entire sales cycle to ensure you’re successful and thriving as you roll out your solution to your community.
 In addition, eDist offers training on demand for our products.

 Let us know if you’d like to become a reseller and make recurring revenue by selling high-level speech recognition products to help professionals work more efficiently and productively.
 We carry Philips® and Olympus® dictation products.
 We’re also the exclusive distributor for Nuance® speech recognition software.